 Proposal Evaluation and Time Allocation

-All proposers are expected to use the NRAO PST via the NRAO Portal (documentation available here) to prepare and submit their proposals.
-Regular, Large, and Triggered proposals must be submitted on or before the proposal submission deadlines of 1 Feb and 1 Aug each year.
-Proposers are expected to suggest into which of the eight broad scientific categories their proposal may be placed.
+Proposals to use one, or a combination, of the GBT, the VLA, or the VLBA/HSA are submitted with the Proposal Submission Tool (PST).
+Regular, Large, and Triggered proposals must be submitted during the deadlines of 1 Feb and 1 Aug.
+Director's Discretionary Time (DDT). maybe submitted at any time and are reviewed by NRAO’s scientific staff on the basis of the proposals' scientific merit and technical feasibility.
+DDT is reserved for Targets of Opportunity and for Exploratory Time.
 A number of tools are available to support proposal planning; e.g., sensitivity and exposure calculators, and a Proposal Finder Tool (PFT) that may be used to search cover sheets of proposals previously approved for time on NRAO telescopes.